 Perhaps the most common type of shed dormer is the one extending nearly the full width of a house.
 In the front or back, this type of shed dormer extends interior space without adding to the footprint of the building.
 It has been very popular since the 1960s to the present time.Continue to 9 of 16 below.

 Arched Eyebrow Dormer

 For centuries, the playful British have incorporated small arched windows into their cottage architecture.
-As these windows enable more light than space to enter interiors, eyebrow windows are often considered more window than dormer.
+As these windows enable more light than space to enter interiors, eyebrow windows are often considered more of a window than a dormer.
 The glazed slits can become very narrow and visually seductive.

 12 of 16